 Advisory Committee and Program of Study

-All students must form an advisory committee which shall comprise two members of the Department of Archaeology graduate faculty.
-The student is responsible for working with his or her advisory committee to craft a program of study.
-Students in the MA program must form a committee by the eighth week of their first semester.
-The student is responsible for submitting the names of their advisory committee members to the Director of Graduate Studies.
-One of these members should be named as the student’s advisor of record.
+On entry into the program, all students must form an Advisory Committee, which shall comprise two members of the Archaeology graduate faculty, by the eighth week of their first semester.
+The student is responsible for submitting the names of their Advisory Committee members to the Director of Graduate Studies; one of these members should be named as the student’s advisor of record.

-The student should work with his/her advisory committee to craft a full program of study.
+The student should work with their Advisory Committee to finalize a full program of study.
 The program should propose how the student plans to complete all course requirements as well as outline a Master’s project.
-Students in the MA program must submit the program of study by the end of their first semester.
+Students must submit the program of study by the end of their first semester.
 The program of study will then be reviewed by the Graduate Studies Committee for approval.
-Once approved, it will be entered in the student’s file.
+Once approved, it will be entered into the student’s file.

-This program may be changed subject to approval of the student’s advisory committee and the Director of Graduate Studies.
-All such modifications must be finalized in writing in order that no misunderstandings arise.
+This program may be changed subject to approval of the student’s Advisory Committee and the Director of Graduate Studies.
+All such modifications must be finalized in writing.

-In planning their program of study, students and their advisors should be attentive to upcoming faculty leaves and to projected course-scheduling (e.g., noting that not all survey courses, in particular, are offered every year).
+In planning their program of study, students and their advisors should be attentive to upcoming faculty leaves and projected course scheduling (e.g., noting that not all survey courses, in particular, are offered every year).
 Students are responsible for maintaining regular contact and communication with their advisors.
-Every spring the full faculty will meet to review and evaluate graduate student progress.
+Every spring, the full faculty will meet to review and evaluate graduate student progress.
 A student’s continuation in the program is contingent upon satisfactory progress.

-The Master’s project will consist of a substantial piece of research and writing.
+The master’s project will consist of a substantial piece of research and writing.
 There is no specific format and style; both will depend on the nature of the project.
-Students must work with their Advisory Committee to craft a project prospectus.
 An initial prospectus must be included in the student’s program of study.
 The final prospectus must be approved by the Advisory Committee and submitted to the Director of Graduate Studies for review by the Graduate Studies Committee by the eighth week of the student’s second semester in the program.
-The final version of the Master’s project must be approved by the Advisory Committee no later than week 13 of the semester in which the student intends to graduate, and such approval must be indicated to the Director of Graduate Studies at that time in order for the student to graduate.
+The final version of the master’s project must be approved by the Advisory Committee no later than week 13 of the semester in which the student intends to graduate, and such approval must be indicated to the Director of Graduate Studies at that time.

 Test of English as a Foreign Language (TOEFL) as evidence of English proficiency.
 Students who are most competitive for admission will have a composite score of at least 90-100 and minimum scores of 21 in each section (4 sections; reading, writing, listening, and speaking).
 Indicate on the TOEFL registration form that you want your test results sent directly to Boston University.
 The TOEFL code for Boston University is 3087.